sulenchy/task-manager/README.md

 # task-manager-with-react-hooks
 A look into react state management using context api and hooks.

-Note, this app is built with CRA.
+# Built with
+1. CRA
+2. JS
+3. Style Component
+4. React hook form

 # Reference
 Thanks to `Code and Create` for this awesome tutorial at https://www.youtube.com/watch?v=fqup-BL3VjI&t=1414s